Orthomodular-Valued Models for Quantum Set Theory

-In Ref.~\cite{Tit99,TK03}, Titani and a coworker constructed the lattice-valued universe $V^{(\cL)}$ for any complete lattice $\cL$ in the same way as Boolean-valued universes and developed a lattice-valued set theory with implication $\Then_{T}$ and negation $\Not_{T}$ defined by $P\Then_{T} Q=1$ if $P\le Q$, $P\Then_{T} Q=0$ otherwise, and $\Not_{T} P=1$ if $P=0$, $\Not_{T} P=0$ otherwise, for all $P,Q\in\cL$.
+\cite{Tit99} and \cite{TK03} constructed the lattice-valued universe $V^{(\cL)}$ for any complete lattice $\cL$ in the same way as Boolean-valued universes.
+They developed a lattice-valued set theory with implication $\Then_{T}$ and negation $\Not_{T}$ defined as follows: $P\Then_{T} Q=1$ if $P\le Q$, and $P\Then_{T} Q=0$ otherwise; $\Not_{T} P=1$ if $P=0$, and $\Not_{T} P=0$ otherwise, where $P,Q\in\cL$.
 This theory can be applied to complete orthomodular lattices, but the implication $\Then_{T}$ does not generally satisfy the requirements for generalized implications, in particular (LB), and the negation $\Not_{T}$ is different from the orthocomplementation.
-Although this theory includes the case were $\cL$ is a complete Boolean algebra $\cB$, the truth value defined in this theory is different from the one defined in the theory of Boolean-valued models, if $\cB\ne {\bf 2}$, contrary to the present theory.
+Although their theory includes the case where $\cL$ is a complete Boolean algebra $\cB$, the truth value defined in their theory is different from the one defined in the theory of Boolean-valued models, if $\cB\ne {\bf 2}$, in contrast to the present theory.